-NOTE 13: LEASES
+Note 13: Leases

-We lease hotel properties, land, equipment and corporate office space under operating and capital leases.
-As of December 31, 2017 and 2016, we leased 59 hotels and 61 hotels, respectively, under operating leases, and four hotels under capital leases.
-As of December 31, 2017 and 2016, two of these capital leases were liabilities of VIEs that we consolidated and were non-recourse to us.
-Our leases expire at various dates from 2018 through 2196, with varying renewal options, and the majority expire before 2026.
+We lease hotel properties, land, corporate office space and equipment used at hotels and corporate offices.
+As of December 31, 2018 and 2017, we leased 58 hotels and 59 hotels, respectively, under operating leases, and four hotels under capital leases, two of which were the liabilities of consolidated VIEs and were non-recourse to us.
+Our hotel leases expire at various dates from 2019 through 2067, with varying renewal and termination options, and the majority expire before 2029.